Nodulaire/ELK-Ansible/Documentation/Workflow.md

 ### Playbooks

 You must respect the *yaml* coding conventions defined below.
-Each playbooks starts with ```---```.
+Each playbooks start with ```---```.
 Then we have to indicate the hosts on which we want to deploy the playbook.
 After we decline all playbook's tasks.
-Here the entire structure :
+Here the entire structure:
 ```
 ---
 - hosts : NAME